 Histories of medieval philosophy often treat Thomas Aquinas (1224/25–74), John Duns Scotus (c.
 1265–1308), and William of Ockham (c.
 1287–1347) as the “big three” figures in the later medieval period; a few add Bonaventure (1221–74) as a fourth.
 Although there is certainly ample justification for giving special emphasis to these authors, it would misleading if one thought one could get even a fair overall picture from them alone.
 Nevertheless, the list is instructive and illustrates several things.

 First of all, not one of these three or four authors was French.
 Aquinas and Bonaventure were Italian, Scotus—as his name implies—was a Scot, and Ockham was English.
 All but Ockham spent at least part of their careers at the University of Paris.
 This illustrates both the preeminence of the University of Paris in the thirteenth century and the increasing internationalization of education in the later Middle Ages in general.
 But it also illustrates another odd fact: the relative absence of Frenchmen as major players on the philosophical scene during this period, even at the premier university in France.
-There are certainly notable exceptions to this perhaps contentious observation (see for example the articles on Peter Auriol, John Buridan, Godfrey of Fontaines, Nicholas of Autrecourt, Peter John Olivi, Philip the Chancellor, and William of Auvergne), but with the arguable exception of Buridan, surely none of them is of the stature of the four mentioned above.
+There are certainly notable exceptions to this perhaps contentious observation (see for example the entries on Peter Auriol, John Buridan, Godfrey of Fontaines, Nicholas of Autrecourt, Peter John Olivi, Philip the Chancellor, and William of Auvergne), but with the arguable exception of Buridan, surely none of them is of the stature of the four mentioned above.

 The fact that Buridan has not been generally acknowledged in the same rank as the four “greats,” even though he is certainly a formidable contender, points to an important feature of the twentieth-century historiography of later medieval philosophy.
 Buridan was what is known as a “secular master.”
 That is, although he was a priest, he did not belong to any of the religious “orders.”
 Beginning in the early-thirteenth century, several new orders were founded, notably the Franciscans (1209) and the Dominicans (1216), both of which became very prominent in late medieval universities.
 Aquinas was a Dominican, while Bonaventure, Scotus, and Ockham were Franciscans.

 Religious orders tend to keep good records, including the writings of their members, so that historians of medieval philosophy typically have more material to work with for authors in the various orders than they do for “secular” figures like Buridan.
 Besides, other things being equal, orders understandably prefer to “champion their own” in academic as in other matters, and when the academic champion comes relatively early in the history of his order, he can come to be regarded as representing the order's authentic “position,” thereby influencing the views of later members of the order.
-In this way, Aquinas soon became the semi-“official” philosopher and theologian of the Dominicans, a status that was enhanced in 1879 in Pope Leo XIII's encyclical Aeterni Patris, which called Aquinas “the chief and master of all the scholastic doctors,” and urged that preference be given to Thomistic doctrine in Catholic schools (see Saint Thomas Aquinas).
+In this way, Aquinas soon became the semi-“official” philosopher and theologian of the Dominicans, a status that was enhanced in 1879 in Pope Leo XIII's encyclical Aeterni Patris, which called Aquinas “the chief and master of all the scholastic doctors,” and urged that preference be given to Thomistic doctrine in Catholic schools (see the entry on Saint Thomas Aquinas).
 As a result, Aquinas enjoyed a far greater authority in the late-nineteenth and the first half of the twentieth century than perhaps he ever did in the Middle Ages.
-To some extent, Bonaventure likewise came to be regarded as representing typically Franciscan views (see Saint Bonaventure), and later on Scotus was highly respected and often favored among the Franciscans (see John Duns Scotus).
+To some extent, Bonaventure likewise came to be regarded as representing typically Franciscan views (see the entry on Saint Bonaventure), and later on Scotus was highly respected and often favored among the Franciscans (see the entry on John Duns Scotus).
 Ockham is a special case.
-He was a controversial figure, mainly because of political disputes with the Pope that embroiled his later life (see William of Ockham).
+He was a controversial figure, mainly because of political disputes with the Pope that embroiled his later life (see the entry on William of Ockham).
 Nevertheless, as one of their own, the Franciscans have always been interested in him and in his writings.

 The upshot of all this is that major late medieval philosophers, like Buridan, who did not belong to a religious order have often suffered from neglect in standard histories of medieval philosophy, at least until fairly recently.
-Another neglected secular master was Henry of Ghent, a very important late-thirteenth century figure who has turned out to be crucial for understanding much of Duns Scotus, but whose views have only in the last few decades begun to be seriously studied (see Henry of Ghent).
+Another neglected secular master was Henry of Ghent, a very important late-thirteenth century figure who has turned out to be crucial for understanding much of Duns Scotus, but whose views have only in the last few decades begun to be seriously studied (see the entry on Henry of Ghent).

 For that matter, even many important and influential late medieval philosophers who did belong to religious orders are still virtually unknown or at least woefully understudied today, despite the labors of generations of scholars.
 Their works have never been printed and exist only in handwritten manuscripts, written in a devilishly obscure system of abbreviation it takes special training to decode.
 It is probably safe to say that for no other period in the history of European philosophy does so much basic groundwork remain to be done.